POLICY REGARDING SERVICE ANIMAL ACCESS

-This policy (“Policy”) is to implement federal and state laws regarding access for service animals as defined herein that assist people with disabilities at the University of Georgia (“UGA”).
+This policy (“Policy”) is to implement federal and state laws regarding access for service animals as defined herein that assist disabled persons at the University of Georgia (“UGA”).

 1. Service Animal Defined.

 Under federal law, a service animal is defined as: